Keep Europe connected, safely and seamlessly

 Clear privacy rules will give users confidence and let innovation thrive.

-The way forward for Europe:
+The way forward for bold and ambitious simplification:

-I. Ensure consistent application of privacy and data-sharing rules.
+I. Harmonise privacy and data-sharing rules.

-Clarify how the GDPR, ePrivacy Directive, and Data Act interact – especially around consent, data portability, and data reuse – to eliminate contradictory obligations.
-This will give users strong, consistent privacy protections and provide businesses with clear, predictable rules for data processing and sharing across the EU.
+Clarify how the GDPR, ePrivacy Directive, and the Data Act interact – especially on consent, data portability, and data reuse – to remove contradictions.
+Consistent, predictable rules will protect privacy and give businesses certainty for responsible data sharing across Europe.

 II.
 Reduce consent fatigue.

 III.
-Ensure consistent cross-border enforcement.
+Boost cross-border enforcement.

 3. Enable data flows to drive innovation and growth